 I don’t know how these delightful pastries have remained hidden from visitors.
 This bakery and these pastries have even escaped the radar of Hawaii travel guidebooks.
 (I haven’t found Liliha Bakery mentioned in any Oahu travel guidebooks.)
 As savvy Hawaii travelers and readers of Go Visit Hawaii, you now know this secret.

-I suppose the reason Liliha Bakery isn’t in any Oahu guidebook is that the bakery is hidden away from typical tourist areas.
-It’s located in Honolulu, but away from any major hotel.
+I suppose the reason Liliha Bakery isn’t in any Oahu guidebook is that the bakery’s original location is hidden away from typical tourist areas.
+The original location is in Honolulu, but away from any major hotel.
 Though it’s off the beaten path, it is a convenient diversion if you are on your way to:

 - Pali Highway and lookout